open4dev/nft-minter-tolk/README.md

 ### Test Minting via Service

-With the service running, test the full mint flow:
+With the service running, test the full mint flow using the `testMintViaService` script:

 ```bash
 # Terminal 1: Start the service